-Economics & Finance
+Economics & Finance.

 We discuss the top headlines and the important but underreported stories, all the while starting conversations that will frame the debates to come and drive lasting change.
 Designed for the well-informed reader, we bring together a wide range of established experts and emerging leaders from across the Institute's program areas and beyond to explore the questions at the heart of today's most critical debates and find policy solutions grounded in the legacy and values of Franklin and Eleanor Roosevelt.
 Commenting policy: Next New Deal is a forum for a variety of ideas meant to start a conversation.
 As such, it expects commenters to engage with the ideas in a thoughtful way and avoid using offensive language.
 Theory & Event - What Is To Be Done?
 In lieu of an abstract, here is a brief excerpt of the content: Occupy Wall Street, or better described, the 99% movement, represents a delayed reaction to the political economy of inequality, crisis, military adventurism, and corporate authoritarianism of the last 30 years.

 Want a Better Economy?
 History Says Vote Democrat!
 What Kind of Economy?
 About the Author James K.

 Galbraith is author of The Predator State: How Conservatives Abandoned the Free Market and Why Liberals Should...
 Also by the Author Economists and wonks respond to Thomas Geoghegan's essay “What Would Keynes Do?”
 A big deficit-reduction program would destroy the economy two years into the Great Crisis.
 In a debate over the Democratic future, no one should confuse the Hamilton Project with the Republican past.
 But these advances come at a price, which will be exacted in two areas: the world trading system and domestic fiscal policy.